Year 2025 Bhutan

 Debris excavation

-The existing water collection dam/chamber, which feeds the water pipelines and an irrigation canal, was cleared up to remove debris from heavy monsoons.
-A new water collection chamber was constructed at the existing water collection dam to prevent inundation of the pipelines during monsoons.
+The existing water collection dam/tank, which feeds the water pipelines and an irrigation canal, was cleared up to remove debris from heavy monsoons.

 Wall reinforcement